-The Holy Ghost led Jesus into the wilderness to be tempted, and does that to his followers as well.
+The Holy Ghost led Jesus into the wilderness to be tempted and does that to his followers as well.
 Besides, gold is refined in a furnace and neither can a follower of Jesus be purified in the lap of luxury and comfort.
-Even as prosperity preachers and the ‘Word of Faith’ movement preach prosperity to their flocks, with their name and claim teaching, followers of Jesus have to pass through that very same school of suffering that the prophets and apostles went through which was modeled by Jesus in His own life as well.
+Even as prosperity preachers and the ‘Word of Faith‘ movement preach prosperity to their flocks with their name and claim teaching, followers of Jesus have to pass through that very same school of suffering that the prophets and apostles went through which was modeled by Jesus in His own life as well.
+After all, no servant is greater than his master.

 It also makes no sense that God would give us a stake in an earthly kingdom scheduled to be destroyed by intense heat -hot enough to melt the earth.
 Neither does it make any sense that his followers should posses and cherish something scheduled to be destroyed.
-No one can take even their own body with them when they die, let alone any of their possessions including the clothes they are buried in!
-Everyone knows this, but it hardly ever sinks in -except when you’re at a funeral or when you’ve grown old and weak like king Solomon who finally concluded that everything was meaningless and like chasing after the wind.
+No one can take even their own body with them when they die, let alone any of their possessions including the clothes they are buried in/ Everyone knows this, but it hardly ever sinks in -except when you’re at a funeral or when you’ve grown old and weak and are forced to conclude like king Solomon that all material pursuits are meaningless and like chasing after the wind.
+We are after all as grass; Here today – Gone tomorrow.

 Like I said in part 2, I did get baptized like I felt led to.
 Once they made sure that I was truly regenerated and had a verifiable encounter with the Jesus of the Bible, a baptism was scheduled along with a few others who were deemed ready.
-It happened far away in the suburbs of Bomay, in Badlapur, which in Hindi and Marathi could either mean city of revenge or city of change.
-This doesn’t seem too distant now as old neighbors and friends have moved there as apartment prices have skyrocketed and some have even gone as far as Karjat which when I was in school was unthinkably far -in fact, some relatives would go there to the forests for hunting!
+It happened far away in the suburbs of Bomay (Now Mumbai), in Badlapur, which in Hindi or Marathi could either mean city of revenge, or city of change.
+This place doesn’t seem too distant now as old neighbors and friends have moved there as apartment prices have skyrocketed and some have even gone as far as Karjat which when I was in school was unthinkably far -in fact, some relatives would go there to the forests for hunting!
 Even Thana (Now Thane) was considered far then.
-This was during the time when Chhatrapati Shivaji terminus was still called Victoria Terminus or more commonly Bombay VT or just VT.
+This was during the time when Chhatrapati Shivaji Terminus was Victoria Terminus or more commonly Bombay VT or just VT.

 I remember standing waist deep in the Badlapur river till I was tipped in backward into the water and brought up again.
-The pastor baptized me in the name of the Father, in the name of the Son and in the name of the Holy Spirit (The King James Version of the Bible uses the word Holy Ghost) The going in under the water signifies death/burial and dying with Christ to the things of the flesh and that of the world.
-Coming up out of the water signifies being born again in the newness of the eternal life which Christ Jesus gracefully gives for free to all through His atoning sacrifice on the cross -only to those who believe and put their trust in Him though, no matter what their belief system has been (even if you were born in a Christian family) and regardless of their past life however heinous, or their gender, race, cast etc… No unnecessary rituals, no penance, no chanting, no offering dumb stuff like coconuts, flowers, goats, fruit, booze or chickens, no going to any pompous religious authority to mediate for you, -you can meet with Him whenever and wherever you are with nobody’s intermediation.
+The pastor baptized me in the name of the Father, and of the Son and and of the Holy Spirit (The King James Version of the Bible uses the word Holy Ghost) The going in under the water signifies death/burial and dying with Christ to the things of the flesh and that of the world.
+Coming up out of the water signifies being born again in the newness of the eternal life which Christ Jesus gracefully gives for free to all through His atoning sacrifice on the cross -only to those who believe and put their trust in Him though, no matter what their belief system has been (even if you were born in a Christian family) and regardless of their past life however heinous, or their gender (or absence of it) , race, cast, creed etc… No unnecessary rituals, no penance, no chanting, no offering dumb stuff like coconuts, flowers, goats, fruit, booze or chickens, no going to any pompous religious authority to mediate for you, -you can have audience with Him whenever and wherever you are with nobody’s intermediation.

 It’s between Jesus and you.
 All you need to do is sincerely and wholeheartedly accept that you’re a sinner (Someone who has transgressed God’s commandments) and that He died for your sins in your place; Ask Him to forgive your sins, come into your life and give you the new life which He has promised in the Bible and commit to obey Him as outlined in the Bible.

 Or, if you’re skeptical, just pray sincerely asking for the true God of the universe to reveal Himself to you and to keep you from being deceived.
-If your longing and hunger to know God is true and its not just an experiment, I wouldn’t be surprised as to who would reveal Himself to you.
+If your longing and hunger to know God is true and it’s not just an experiment, or an act to satisfy your curiosity, I wouldn’t be surprised as to who would reveal Himself to you.

 Back to my story, I was relieved and felt complete that I had obeyed the word and had got baptized.
 Immediately after, the pastor decided to lay hands on us and pray for us.
 As he lay hands on each of us, I noticed two people standing behind the person being prayed for (like wicket keepers) and as he lay hands on each one of them and prayed, they keeled over backwards almost as if they fainted.
 When my turn came, the same thing happened to me.
 One moment I was standing, the next moment I was on the ground and there was a short period of blackness in between and I felt terribly uneasy at the short period of loss of consciousness.